cdonne/EDGE-Microbiome-Project-2021-/Data/README.md

 ## EDGE_Sampling_F21.csv
 ### Added 4/21/22
 - A list of all the soil samples
-- Missing Rhizosphere samples for DNA extractions indicated in red
+- Missing Rhizosphere samples for DNA extractions indicated in red (.xlsx file)
 - Rhizosphere plot and sample numbers correspond to sample numbers for plant and root samples as well